 You can change which status windows are displayed in the vt100 interface.
-The total number of status windows is always limited to eight, but you can use these parameters to focus on one area of functionality.
-For details on the windows you can choose to display and the information in each one, see "Status window reference in alphabetic order" on page 2-5.
+The total number of status windows displayed is eight when the MAX starts up.
+For details on the windows you can choose to display in these eight locations and the information in each one, see Status window reference in alphabetic order.